-The Griffith University is inviting applications for The ABC John Bean ACS Memorial Scholarship for Cinematography.
-Scholarships are available for International students.
+The Griffith University is inviting applications for The ABC John Bean ACS Memorial funding for Cinematography.
+The studentships are available for International students.

 The biennial scholarship encourages excellence in cinematography and supports the ongoing study of a talented student in the field of cinematography, with a focus on documentary